Connecticut License & Permit Practice Tests

 » When you are a foreign traveler on a visitor’s visa and with an out-of-country license:

-…and have stayed in Connecticut for one year.
+…and have stayed in this state for one year.
 The test is normally waived if you have a valid license from Canada, Germany or France.

-How Many Questions are there on the Connecticut Written Knowledge Test?
+How Many Questions are there on the Connecticut Written Test?

-The Connecticut DMV test consists of 25 questions and only 5 incorrect answers are allowed.
-You must pass a knowledge test before you receive your permit.
+The Connecticut DMV test has 25 questions.
+You can miss only 5 questions (a passing score of 80%).
+You must always pass a knowledge test before you can get your first learner’s permit.